My mind is too busy to meditate….

 I don’t have time to practice.

 We only need to practice for a little while every day before we begin to notice shifts.
-We might notice that our day goes better when we sit to meditate, that we’re less reactive, that we feel content even when life is challenging or that we’re more acutely aware of beauty.
+We might notice that our day goes better when we sit to meditate, that we’re less reactive or more present, that we feel content even when life is challenging, or we’re more acutely aware of beauty.

-When we begin to experience the benefits of practice – a deeper sense of well-being, more peace and contentment – we’re then motivated to practice more.
+When we begin to experience the benefits of practice—a deeper sense of well-being, more steadiness, more peace and contentment—we’re then motivated to deepen our practice.

 When we embrace a regular meditation practice, our meditation energy unfolds in a way that is unique and beneficial to us.

 I get bored.